AdiPun/Sky-High-Spy/.github/README.md

 Sky High Spy is an Asteroids-style game where you use arrow keys to steer Agent-8, our spy spider, as they jump from asteroid to asteroid using SPACEBAR.
 Avoid the meteors and collect enough gems to progress to the next level!

+ ### Controls

+- Left and right arrow keys: Turn Agent-8
+- Spacebar: Jump!
+- DEL: Pause
+~ Secret: Mouse click: Fire lasers

 ### Features

 - Continuous levels that increase in meteors and asteroids as you progress.
 - Particle effects when Agent-8 flies and blue ripples when they collect gems!
 - PAUSE using DEL.
 - ENABLE CHEATS!!
-Don't tell anyone but if you press UP while paused you can click to fire lasers while you're landed on an asteroid.
+Don't tell anyone, but if you press UP while paused you can click to fire lasers while you're landed on an asteroid.
 - CHEAT 2!
 Press DOWN while paused for YeeHaw mode, make sure to enjoy the music jingle before unpausing!

 ![CheatScreenshot](https://github.com/AdiPun/Sky-High-Spy/blob/master/SkyHigh%20Cheatcode%20sc.png)